VTech DM222 Review

-The comparison chart shown below includes the overall scores for each monitor tested in this review.
-The Vtech DM222 (in blue) did not rank high enough for award consideration.
+Down below is a chart that compares the total scores for each monitor included in our review.
+The VTech DM222 (in blue) did not rank high enough overall for award consideration.

 The information in the sections below provide details on how the DM222 performed during testing.
-Metric results were used to determine the overall score with an emphasis on sound clarity and ease of use.
+The outcomes influenced the overall score emphasizing the sound clarity and ease of use metrics.

 The DM222 has a maximum decibel level of 85.8db.
 At max volume, the sound is a little echoey but not bad compared to the competition.
 At 82.1db the sound is really clear with no distortion or sound loss.
 This product has a very full and rich sound for a baby monitor and is the best in the group.
 We didn't experience any distortion or static no matter what volume it was on.